8th of August Emancipation Celebration rises above COVID-19

 Paducah mayoral candidates George Bray, Richard Abraham and DuJaun Thomas spoke first.

-City Commissioner candidates Lakilla Bedeau, Ronaldo Henderson and Corbin Snardon spoke right after.
+City Commissioner candidates Lakilia Bedeau, Raynarldo Henderson and Corbin Snardon spoke right after.

 Everyone was able to grab food, visit the voter registration table, buy, check out the car and bikes, while having a good time.